 Also in the area is the remnants of the Antonine wall, built between the Firth of Forth and the Clyde to form the northern frontier of the Roman Empire.
 Falkirk’s history has connections with William Wallace, Mary Queen of Scots and John Logie Baird.

-When dark, the illuminations enhance the Falkirk Wheel’s stature as the third most popular visitor attraction in Scotland, behind only the Kelvingrove Art Gallery and Museum, and what will come as no surprise, Edinburgh Castle.
+When dark, the illuminations enhance the Falkirk Wheel’s stature as one of the most popular visitor attraction in Scotland, behind the likes of the National Museum, Kelvingrove Art Gallery and Museum, and what will be no surprise, Edinburgh Castle.